-Numotion has recently notified certain customers of the retail site shopnumotion.com that their individual information may have been accessed in connection with a security lapse.
+Numotion has recently notified certain customers of the Colorado Springs, Colorado branch that their individual information may have been impacted by a break-in at that branch location.

 What We are Doing

 Numotion is taking steps to avoid any future similar incidents.
-In addition to the investigation that we have undertaken, we have reviewed and made necessary updates to the security controls on our website.
-All user accounts have been reviewed and validated and passwords for each account have been changed.
-The website has been fully assessed for vulnerabilities and actions have been taken to make appropriate improvements.
-As an additional precaution, to reduce the risk of fraud or identity theft, we are offering affected customers a one-year membership in Experian’s® IdentityWorks at no cost.
+In addition to a thorough internal investigation, Numotion took steps to mitigate any potential harm to our customers.
+Remediation activities were carried out to make appropriate improvements to security at Numotion and prevent the recurrence of such incidents in the future.
+As an additional precaution, to reduce the risk of fraud or identity theft, we are offering potentially affected customers a one-year membership in Experian’s® IdentityWorks at no cost.
 This product provides superior identity protection and resolution of identity theft.